brentd09/AZ040Labs/PowerShell-Lab-08.md

     Invoke-Command -Session $computers -ScriptBlock { Get-Volume | Where-Object {$_.DriveType -eq 'Fixed'} }
     ```
     </Strong></details>
-5. Create the HTML showing the computer’s name, each drive’s letter, free space and total size in bytes.
+5. Create the HTML report showing the computer’s name, each drive’s letter, free space and total size in bytes.

     <details><summary>Click to see the answer</summary><Strong>